vjmp/pipbacktracking/README.md

   in monetary terms than "fail 4+ hours later on total environment build failure"
 - automation is setting up environment, not humans
+- our tooling for automation in our `rcc` which is used here to also make this repeatable process
+- and general context for automation is RPA (robotic process automation) so processes should be repeatable and reliable and not break, even if time passes

 ## Problem with backtracking